alen768/Data_Collection_with_API/README.md

 # Data_Collection_with_API
-Using an API for data collection is a powerful way to obtain real-time or historical data for data analysis, machine learning models, or any data-driven application.
+APIs (Application Programming Interfaces) are sets of protocols and tools that allow different software applications to communicaate with each other.Using an API for data collection is a powerful way to obtain real-time or historical data for data analysis, machine learning models, or any data-driven application.

 ---Created a Spotify Developers account to get the Client ID and Client Secret